dapr/docs/daprdocs/content/en/operations/components/certification-lifecycle.md

 - Client reconnection: in case the client library cannot connect to the service for a moment, Dapr sidecar should not require a restart once the service is back online.
 - Authentication options: validate the component can authenticate with all the supported options.
 - Validate resource provisioning: validate if the component automatically provisions resources on initialization, if applicable.
-- All scenarios relevant to the corresponding building block and component.
+- All scenarios covering both positive and failure paths relevant to the corresponding building block and component.

 The test plan must be approved by a Dapr maintainer and be published in a `README.md` file along with the component code.